OlliGranlund/fmkc-docs/src/content/docs/meetups/index.md

 ---
-title: Helsinki
+title: Meetups page
-description: A meetup page in my new Starlight docs site.
+description: List all meetups here
 hero:
   title: The first meetup
   tagline: Where it all began.